agichim/ferdi-recipe-custom-website/README.md

 # Unofficial Ferdi recipe for Custom Websites

-In the latest version of Ferdi icon images for Cutomer Website are not displayed.
+**In the latest versions of Ferdi icon images for Cutom Website are not displayed.**

-I've followed Jake Steam's guide
+I've followed @jakesteam's [guide](https://blog.jakelee.co.uk/super-simple-guide-to-adding-a-new-ferdi-service-recipe/) on how to create a Ferdi recipe and this way the issue with the icon not showing was solved.

+### Release notes:

+1.0.0: First release